INSPIRE-MIF/2017.2/GeoJSON/specification.md

 * References to other features often cannot be resolved by GIS tools; Propertes of referenced features cannot be used in styling or for filtering ;
 * Abstract geometry types for an object mean that a wide range of different geometries can be used;
 * Mixed geometry types in a FeatureCollection are usually not supported;

+The encoding does not cover:

+* 3D geometries
+* Coverage/Raster data

 ### INSPIRE Requirements for Encodings